7 Science-Backed Salt-Free Seasoning Techniques for Heart Health

 • Mix with olive oil and herbs for a quick dip

-Hack #2: Vinegar – Tangy Flavor Enhancer
+Hack #2: Vinegar – Heart-Healthy Tang

-Vinegars like apple cider, red wine, and balsamic aren’t just pantry staples—they’re secret weapons for layering flavor without salt.
+Vinegars like apple cider, red wine, and balsamic aren't just pantry staples—they're secret weapons for layering flavor without salt.
+Apple cider vinegar has been shown to help regulate blood sugar levels, making it a healthy choice for those managing diabetes or hypertension.
+Balsamic vinegar contains polyphenols that support heart health.

 Vinegar Type Best For